NET-BYU/networking-course/_labs/tcp-server.md

 ## Testing

-[Netcat](http://netcat.sourceforge.net) is going to be your best friend for this lab.
-This will allow you to connect directly to your server and test out different input.
+I have provided `test.py` in your repository to help you test your server code.
+It creates the binary header and message and sends it to your server.
+You will want to add more to `test.py` to fully test your server.
 You can also use the client that you created in lab 3.

 ## Submission